-You know those projects that start out with good intentions, but turn out to be a major miss.
+You know those projects that start out with good intentions but turn out to be a major miss?
 Since we moved into our home several years ago, my fence and I have not had a good relationship.
-We started out with a tall grey fence along the back that the developer put in, and a simple cedar fence was added on either side of our house.
+We started out with a tall grey fence along the back that the developer put in and a simple cedar fence was added on either side of our house shortly after.
 It sounded like an alright idea at the time, but I didn’t realize it would turn out to cause me so much grief.

 From the minute that fence went in, I hated it (such a strong word, but nothing else would suffice!).
 I didn’t want to stain it to match the grey, so I thought I’d try staining over the grey to match the cedar.
 ‘Natural Cedar’ stain sounded like the perfect solution.

 It looked okay to start with, but when the sun was shining, it gave off a terrible orange glow.
 T-E-R-R-I-B-L-E!
 I almost didn’t want to look out my back window, and I’d cringe whenever I did!
-I ended up living with it for a while because at least it blended better with the cedar fence and looked a little more uniform.
+I ended up living with it for awhile because at least it blended better with the cedar fence and looked a little more uniform.
 In addition, I wasn’t very excited about having to pull out the paint brush, yet again.

 After not being able to go one more year looking at my orange fence, I decided to finally do something about it.
 I knew it would be a big project, but it was worth it to me since we spend so much time in our backyard.

 If you’re selecting a stain color, make sure you wait for it to dry before you make a decision.
-Look at how Tugboat changes from wet to dry.
+Look at how Tugboat changed from wet to dry.

 The next step was removing as much of the chipped paint, dirt and debris as possible.
 I used the pressure washer (standing back a good distance) and it worked like a charm.
 I let the whole thing dry for a couple days.

 Because I don’t want to stain the fence again for a long time, I selected the Behr Premium.
 It’s a bit more money, but well worth it.
 For the cedar fence, I went with a semi-transparent and on the back fence, I used a solid stain (since that is what was originally used and the wood is a lower grade).